KARNATISAITHARUN/documentation/using-ocular/use-cases/tracking-non-atomic.md

 } map { case(k,v) => k -> WithCriticalSection(k,v._1,v._2) }
 ```

-## 18. Navigate using an identifier, for example called `xQueueAddToSet`.
-Pick any type from `udtMapByType` say for instance tfp_format
+## Navigating using an Identifier

+For example called `xQueueAddToSet`.
+Pick any type from `udtMapByType` say for instance tfp_format.

 ```scala
 …